Natalia-Salameh/SWER252_Shell/README.md

 This is a simple Unix shell written in C.

 It includes the following required commands:
-- pwd command: gets the current working directory.\n
+- pwd command: gets the current working directory.
 - cd command: changes the directory depending on users input.
 - ps command: lists small subsets of the current running processes on the system. ps -A: Lists all the running processes on the system.
--kill command: kills the signal by kill PID or kill name.
+- kill command: kills the signal by kill PID or kill name.

 In addition to the required commands, the shell also includes some extra features:
 - history: gets the recent entered shell commands.